seanwatters/rgp/README.md

 ## Modes

 There are currently 4 supported top-level modes: `Dh` (Diffie-Hellman), `Hmac`, `Session` and `Kem` (Key Encapsulation Mechanism).
-All modes embed the ability to sign content and verify the sender.
-Deniability is preserved by signing the plaintext and encrypting the signature alongside the plaintext.
+All modes embed content signing and verification; deniability is preserved by signing the plaintext and encrypting the signature alongside the plaintext.

 ### Diffie-Hellman

 `Dh` mode provides forward secrecy by generating a fresh/random content key for each message and encrypting a copy of that key for each recipient with their respective shared secrets (similar to PGP session keys).
 This mode can be used to manage the initial key exchange/ratchet seeding for `Session` and `Hmac` modes.

-`Dh` mode allows for the optional inclusion of an HMAC key, which will hash the shared secret for each user with a key which is already known to all subscribers to an interaction; while it is not possible to use `Dh` mode with an HMAC key for an initial key exchange, it can enhance the quantum-resistance of the mode when the HMAC key is kept secret and was initially shared using post-quantum public key encryption (i.e `Kem` mode outlined below).
-While this feature is likely not useful for much other than introducing a third, less-frequently-incrementing "PQ ratchet," to an interaction, it does allow us to add some theoretical protections for windows of messages, while still mostly preserving the performance characteristics and taking advantage of the pre-quantum security benefits of existing approaches.

 #### Steps